-There’s one undeniable truth to providing a great customer experience: if people must find you, they’re going to find someone new.
+There’s one undeniable truth: If people must find you, they’re going to find someone new.

-That’s a lot to digest.
-So here’s an example to show you how an omnichannel contact center works in practice.
+Here’s an example to show you how an omnichannel cloud contact center works in practice.

 Let’s say a customer is dealing with a technical issue.
 They’ve read a few self-service help docs but have hit the point where they need help.